max-jahns/bioinformatics-final-2021/README.md

 ### Metagenome, Metatranscriptome, and MAGS

 All analyses are wrapped in slurm scripts, and numbers indicate the order in which they must be run.
 Downstream analyses' scripts used to generate /Fig1A are also present (and labeled in the order which they must be run), and supplemental files used in these analyses have also been copied there in directory /Fig1A_supps.
 These Fig1A_supps files are also located in the output/Fig1A directory.
 All wrappers include the activate on the conda environment to be used, and, if run in order, wrapper scripts will create the conda environments  needed from the /envs/ files.
+Possible specific modifications and instructions are included in each of the wrapper scripts.

 ### Diatom Transcriptome Analysis